rtran015/GA-Iguana/README.md

   - "Run query"

 2. Update spreadsheet to one-click download n URLs
 - 2a.
-Make a copy of this spreadsheet <a href="https://docs.google.com/spreadsheets/d/1oOBYtJIvogW8CjMcJsLjFINxa7ataJXb54qDmak7Tm0/edit#gid=449108404">this spreadsheet</a>
+Make a copy of <a href="https://docs.google.com/spreadsheets/d/1oOBYtJIvogW8CjMcJsLjFINxa7ataJXb54qDmak7Tm0/edit#gid=449108404">this spreadsheet</a>
   - Columns
     - A: start-date
     - B: end-date